 34 Tinker Street

 OFFICE HOURS: The Administrative Office is open Tuesday through Friday, 10:00 am – 5:00 pm.

-SHOP/GALLERY HOURS: Starting May 16, 2013, the Byrdcliffe Shop and Kleinert/James Center for the Arts are open Thursday through Sunday, 12:00 – 6:00 pm.
-After Thanksgiving, we will expand our shop and gallery hours to Wednesday - Sunday, 12:00 - 6:00 pm.
+SHOP/GALLERY HOURS: Starting January 2, 2014, the Byrdcliffe Shop and Kleinert/James Center for the Arts are open Friday through Sunday, 12:00 – 6:00 pm.

 View a map to the Byrdcliffe Administrative Office and the Kleinert/James Center for the Arts.